 - The humility of God the Holy Spirit

-This term, as our value is friendship, we replace the word strength with friendship .
+This term, as our value is respect, we replace the word friendship with respect .
 It would be lovely if you could share these with your children, especially the younger ones.
-Next term our value will be respect.
+Next term our value will be thankfulness.